 Decorative Furniture Painting Workshops

 Have you ever wanted to paint a piece of furniture but were afraid to do so?
-The following workshops will help you conquer that fear by showing you all the tips and tricks needed to make that piece of furniture better than ever!
+Or how about creating your own statement piece.
+The following workshops can help you with both!

 Location: Qualicum Beach